This is the most in-depth Force USA G12 review you’ll find anywhere online on this piece of gym equipment.

-The Monster G12 has vertical barbell storage on one side of the rack, toward the rear.
+The Force USA G12 has vertical barbell storage on one side of the rack, toward the rear.
 This provides a convenient spot to store your barbell when not in use.

 There is a holder for an Olympic barbell (~2” sleeve diameter) and a standard barbell (1” sleeve diameter).